djkeh/resume/docs/English.md

 * Achievement
   * Designed domain models and their relationships of the unified settlement platform considering variety of business workflows
   * Developed domain, main system, api, batch process and web admin dashboard
-  * Maintaining and improving the system functionality by reflecting continuous user feedbacks, new issues and requests from new contracts
+  * Maintained and improved the system functionality by reflecting continuous user feedbacks, new issues and requests from new contracts

 ### NHN Entertainment, Gyeonggi-do, South Korea *(Sep 2017 – Jan 2015)*